cmusatyalab/openface/README.md

 ### Docker in OSX
 In OSX, follow the
-[Docker Mac OSX Installation Guide](https://docs.docker.com/installation/mac/) and start a docker machine and connect your shell to it.
+[Docker Mac OSX Installation Guide](https://docs.docker.com/installation/mac/) and start a docker machine and connect your shell to it before trying to build the container.
 In the simplest case, this can be done with:

 ```